BrightPool/prompt-engineering-for-generative-ai-examples/README.md

 ## Installation

 In order to ensure compatibility and stability, this project uses specific versions of libraries, tailored for Python version `3.9.12`.
-Given the rapid advancements in Large Language Model (LLM) and AI frameworks, this version locking helps maintain a consistent and error-free environment.
+Given the rapid advancements in Large Language Models (LLMs) and AI frameworks, this version locking helps maintain a consistent and error-free environment.

 There is a [requirements.txt](requirements.txt) file that contains all of the dependencies for the project.
 To install them, run the following command: